 “Investing the time and money in a quality business valuation can make all the difference in the selling success,” says Mazar.
 “The initial preparations will take time, but an accurate business valuation that accounts for all aspects of the business will keep thousands of dollars in an owner’s pocket.”
 Mr. Mazar recommends using a firm that is actively involved in the day-to-day business of business selling, preferably a business brokerage firm or mergers and acquisitions firm.
 Many accounting firms also offer business valuations but Mazar notes, “they often do not have an in-depth understanding of market forces or industry trends.”

 Accurate business valuation in hand, the decision must then be made to go for sale by owner or hire a business broker for selling their business.
 To make this decision, educate yourself.
 Find out what it takes to successfully sell a business.
 Speak with professionals you trust.
 Call around.
 A good firm will at least offer some advice regardless of their involvement in the selling process.
 Be sure to understand the importance of confidentiality, a thorough and controlled process, how to properly screen qualified buyers, the due diligence process and how to predict future problems and be able to offer solutions to a potential buyer.

 Why pay 10-12% commission to business brokers on the sale price of your business.
-The American Fortune Business Sale Advisor program goes far beyond conventional Merger & Acquisition Firm services.
-Contact the American Fortune Business Sale Advisors to learn the proper steps in selling a business and experience our help,low prices and superior expertise and support, click here.
+The American Fortune Business Sale Adviser program goes far beyond conventional Merger & Acquisition Firm services.
+Contact the American Fortune Business Sale Advisers to learn the proper steps in selling a business and experience our help,low prices and superior expertise and support, click here.